spatialos/UnrealGDK/SpatialGDK/Documentation/content/tutorials/multiserver-shooter/tutorial-multiserver-cloudtest.md

 <%(TOC)%>
 # Multiserver Shooter tutorial

-## Step 4: Test your changes in the cloud
+## Step 4: Test changes in the cloud

 ### Build your assemblies